GS1 symbols encode Application Identifiers (AI)

 - FNC1 mode in first position refers to a GS1 symbol and it is encoded with the ~1 character.
-IDAutomation will refer to this as GS1 QR-Code.
+IDAutomation refers to this as GS1 QR-Code.

 - FNC1 mode in second position is encoded with the ~2 character and identifies symbols formatted in accordance with specific industry or application specifications provided by AIM International.
 IDAutomation will refer to this as AIM QR-Code.
 The first AI is required directly after the ~2 in parentheses in all AIM QR-Code symbols.

 |DataToEncode using ~1||~101049123451234591597033130128~110ABC123|